A Model of Collaboration Network Formation with Heterogenous Skills: A General Model of Skills, Problem Solving, and Collaboration Networks

 \subsection{Discussion}

 This model produces outcomes consistent with several empirical facts about collaboration and problem solving.
 First, the model predicts that collaboration will be more important when the average individual has a thinner slice of the total skills required to solve a problem--in other words, as problems become more difficult, collaboration networks will become more densely connected.
-This prediction is born out in the data--collaborative work has become increasingly common in a variety of academic fields. \footnote{See \citet{BARABASI2002} (physics), \citet{Grossman1995} (mathematics), \citet{Moody2004} (sociology), \citet{Acedo2006b} (management science), \citet{Laband2000} and \citet{Goyal2006} (economics). } Moreover, the literature supports a connection between this increased reliance on collaboration and the difficulty of problems faced, specifically the increasing complexity of required methodologies. \footnote{\citet{Laband2000}and \citet{Moody2004} } This highlights one of the advantages of using this model of collaboration network formation: statistical models of network formation--including preferential attachment--assume constant degree over time, and thus cannot be used to make predictions about the relationship between problem difficulty and collaborative effort.
+This prediction is born out in the data--collaborative work has become increasingly common in a variety of academic fields (see \citealp{BARABASI2002} (physics), \citealp{Grossman1995} (mathematics), \citealp{Moody2004} (sociology), \citealp{Acedo2006b} (management science), \citealp{Laband2000} and \citealp{Goyal2006} (economics)).
+Moreover, the literature supports a connection between this increased reliance on collaboration and the difficulty of problems faced, specifically the increasing complexity of required methodologies (\citealp{Laband2000}and \citealp{Moody2004}).
+This highlights one of the advantages of using this model of collaboration network formation: it allows for a direct connection between problem difficulty and collaborative effort.